stat231-01-s20/data-science-diaries/_posts/2020-04-17-example-post-2.md

 For 14 days straight, I used Google Calendar to schedule my time.
 I primarily used two different calendars, my intended schedule, and my real schedule.
 More specifically, at the end of each day, I made a schedule of the tasks that I intended to do the next day, and when I intended to do them.
 Then, during the days, I would record what I actually did in a separate scheudule.

 . . .
-Click [here](https://brichards21.github.io/calendar-project/ "Breanna Richards") to Breanna's web page to read the rest of her diary entry (and see some fun visualizations)!
+Visit [Breanna's web page here](https://brichards21.github.io/calendar-project/ "Breanna Richards"){:target="_blank"} to read the rest of her diary entry (and see some fun visualizations)!